 Thank you for trusting us with your information.
-We recognise the importance of protecting your privacy, and being clear about how we collect, use, exchange and protect your information is a vital part of our relationship with you.
+We recognise the importance of protecting your privacy, and being clear about how we collect, use, exchange, store and protect your information is a vital part of our relationship with you.

 This Policy outlines how Prospa Advance Pty Ltd and Prospa NZ Ltd (as applicable) (collectively, “Prospa“) and their related companies and permitted assigns (“we / us / the Group“) collect, disclose, use, store or otherwise handle personal information.